30Owls/rsschool-cv/cv.md

 * Saint Petersburg State Technological University of Plant Polymers, Department of Logistics
 * RICE Univercity, python-programming-essentials
 * cs50 harvard
-* Wes Bos and other awesome people youtube series
+* Wes Bos, Lea Verou and other awesome people and their resources\videos

 #### Languages